Vijaysai-Nunna/Agentic_AI/Masterclass on MongoDB with python and FastAPI.md

-# MongoDB Integration with Python and FastAPI
+# MongoDB Integration with Python and FastAPI(using sync and async)
 ## Overview:
 - This learning guide focuses exclusively on MongoDB integration using Python and FastAPI, covering both synchronous and asynchronous approaches.
 Code examples and conceptual